kevinfeng77/moment_project/README.md

 ## Description

-- **Weighted Average Prediction:**
-  The model computes a weighted average of the bond's previous trades to predict the current trade's value.
+- At a high-level, the model computes a weighted average of the bond's previous trades to predict the current trade's value.
+- An offset is applied to the previous OAS data based on different trade types
+- Data points are weighted based off the trade type and trade size.
+- The weighted average is then applied on the adjusted OAS data

 - **Trade Reclassification:**
   - Multi-leg trades are reclassified as a single trade.
   - The OAS for these trades is assigned as:
     - The average dealer_dealer price if it exists.
     - Otherwise, the average of all trades.

-- **Offset Application:**
-  An offset is applied to the previous OAS data based on different trade types.

-- **Data Weighting:**
-  Data points are weighted according to:
-  - The trade type.
-  - A categorization of the trade size.

-- **Prediction Calculation:**
-  The weighted average is applied on the newly adjusted OAS using custom trade data weights.

 - **Model Training and Validation:**
   Parameters and underlying ideas were tuned on the training set.
 The validation set was used solely for evaluating final results.